 - The level of asset diversification offered by Capitalist Exploits will allow any investor to achieve a huge and successful portfolio.

 On top of that, we also recommend using the best tools at anyone's disposal.
 And in terms of a trading platform, we also recommend Capital.com, which we think is the gold standard for trading platforms.
-It's available in most devices, it's easy but powerful to use and it's got one of the biggest asset selection we've seen out of an online broker.
+It's available in most devices, it's easy but powerful to use and it's got one of the biggest asset selections we've seen out of an online broker.